 1975

 Not feeling like reading?
-That's alright! 😎 Here is “Chicken-Fried Steak” for a taste of Lenny White's signature drumming. 🔊
+That's alright! 😎 Here is 'Chicken-Fried Steak' for a taste of Lenny White's signature drumming. 🔊

-Lenny White makes his initial mark on the music scene by performing alongside Miles Davis during the groundbreaking era of jazz-rock fusion by playing to the iconic 'Bitches Brew' album back in August '69.
+Lenny White starts his musical journey by performing alongside Miles Davis during the early period of jazz-rock fusion by playing to the Bitches Brew album back in August '69.

 In 1975, he is a permanent member of Return to Forever (in fact throughout the 1970s and in all future reunions.)

-In the beginning of 1975, Return to Forever releases "No Mystery," not their best album according to many critics, but a significant album with a solid funk foundation and innovative jazz improvisation - also a Grammy Award-winning record, showing their genre-bending approach to funk. 🥁
+In the beginning of 1975, Return to Forever releases No Mystery, not their best album according to many critics, but a key album with a solid funk foundation and jazz improvisation - also a Grammy Award-winning record. 🥁

 While Return to Forever is a solidified band with a distinct sound, it appears like the members are creating their own social circles and performing independently as well.

-Same year, in 75, Stanley Clarke releases a solo album, "Journey to Love," a collaborative project featuring impressive guest appearances, including Chick Corea on piano and John McLaughlin on guitar.
-We can hear Lenny White's signature drumming in one critical song, “Hello Jeff.” 🥁
+Same year, in 75, Stanley Clarke releases a solo album, Journey to Love, a collaborative project featuring impressive guest appearances, including Chick Corea on piano and John McLaughlin on guitar.
+We can hear Lenny White's signature drumming in one critical song, 'Hello Jeff' 🥁 P.S.
+Jeff being the Jeff Beck!

-Some find Venusian Summer to sound outdated, and the album definitely has a vintage sound 🎙️ as it heavily incorporates synthesizers and other electronic instruments that were common in the 70s.
+Some find Venusian Summer to sound outdated, and the album definitely has a "vintage sound" 🎙️ as it heavily incorporates synthesizers and other electronic instruments that were common in the 70s.
 However, I would say it adds to the album's charm.

 Gülben - 05/2024